-Darjeeling FTGFOP1 Happy Valley Black Tea
+Darjeeling FTGFOP1 Happy Valley Organic Black Tea

 This highly aromatic second flush tea is vibrant example of Darjeeling teas.
 Richly flavoured it boasts muscatel notes blended with soft tannins and light peach-like finish.
 A delicious uplifting cup of tea.